Safest Teeth Whiteners

 In this article

 Many whitening treatments use hydrogen peroxide to bleach your teeth.
-This includes products that use carbamide peroxide, which releases free hydrogen peroxide when it dissolves in water.3
+This includes over-the-counter products that use carbamide peroxide, which releases free hydrogen peroxide when it dissolves in water.3

 Peroxide-free whitening products are designed to reduce and prevent tooth sensitivity.